 tickets will be sent to you by e-mail.
 Changing these tickets to another date or time is not

-We currently can only offer credit card payment in our online shop.
-PayPal and other
+We currently can only offer credit card and PayPal payment in our online shop.

-options are being planned and worked on but we do not yet have a launch date for
+Other options are being planned and worked on but we do not yet have a launch date for those.

 Unfortunately, we cannot say with certainty when that will happen.
 The decision to